Definitely-not-AWS-Workshops/workshop-2-blog/content/2-High-Level-Design/2-Pipeline-Design/_index.md

 - a higher chances of code conflicts as multiple developers work on separate features for an extended period.
 These conflicts can be complex and time-consuming to resolve, further delaying the integration of changes into the main codebase.
 - a higher rate of CI failures as the size and complexity of the changes introduce new bugs and errors that may not be immediately apparent.
 This can disrupt the development workflow and require additional time and effort to diagnose and address issues before they can be merged into the main codebase.

-The AWSDSC-XUT team has past experience with both branching strategies and their limits from other projects.
+The AWSDSC-XUT team has past experience with *gitflow* branching strategy and its limits from other projects.
 They, of course, want to apply an alternative branching strategy that overcomes these constraints.

 **Trunk-based development** is considered a companion for DevOps principles.
-One of the most interesting ideas of *trunk-based development* is that it requires regular commits to the main branch, even if a feature has not yet been fully developed.
+One of the most interesting ideas of this branching strategy is that it requires regular commits to the main branch, even if a feature has not yet been fully developed.
 The complexity of this branching strategy is relatively low compared to others. *Trunked-based development* comes in both its original form and several variations.

 The main branch is the only branch included in the original form of *trunk-based development*.
 Changes are pushed straight to the trunk, which then generates release candidates.
-However, pushing code changes from a local copy of the trunk to the remote trunk without a code review process and CI check could be highly risky.
+However, pushing code changes from a local copy of the trunk to the remote trunk without a code review process and CI checks could be highly risky.
 This means that in the original form of *trunk-based development*, the main branch is not always in a production-ready state.
 Though frequently pushing code changes to the main codebase may speed up the development process, it may also increase the risk of production outages and cause stress for the team if each software release is unsafe.

 A different variation of *trunk-based development* involves creating short-lived feature branches that can be used to verify code changes before merging them back into the trunk.
 These branches can last up to a day (or a few days).
-This sort of branching strategy involves proposing commits to the main branch via PRs, conducting CI and code review against those PRs, and then merging the branch and its changes into the main branch once CI passes and PR is approved.
+This sort of branching strategy involves proposing commits to the main branch via pull requests (PRs), conducting CI and code review against those PRs, and then merging the branch and its changes into the main branch once CI passes and PR is approved.
 Then, the application can be released straight from the main branch or via another release branch created from the main.

 The following figure illustrates the idea of *trunk-based development* with short-lived feature branches: